erik-smit/erik-smit.github.io/docs/_posts/2021-10-09-tab-s7plus-vs-hc101a.md

 Tester: Mustcol UD18
 AC adapter: FSP060-D1AR4

-* When not connected the HC101A pulls ~1.1w from my powerbank
+* When not connected the HC101A pulls ~1.1w from my powerbank.
-* When powering HC101A from my powerbank, it doesn't significantly charge Tab S7+.
+* When powering HC101A from my powerbank via USB-C - USB-C cable, it pulls ~2w.
+Not significantly charging the Tab S7+.
+* When powering HC101A from my powerbank via USB-A - USB-C cable, it pulls ~4w.
+A bit more, but still not significatly charging the Tab S7+.
 * When powering HC101A from my AC adapter, it charges Tab S7+ with 9V/1.8A